A Survey on Speech Deepfake Detection: Fully Deepfake detection

 \subsubsection{Loss function}

 The selection of loss functions is also crucial to detection performance.
-The cross-entropy (CE) loss with Softmax is the most widely used loss function for audio anti-spoofing tasks, which consists of a fully-connected (FC) layer, the Softmax function and the cross-entropy loss.
-Researchers also have proposed numerous variants to address specific tasks for audio anti-spoofing.
-We introduce all loss functions mentioned in the literature with the formula provided.
+The cross-entropy (CE) loss with Softmax is the most widely used loss function for speech Deepfake detection tasks.
+Researchers also have proposed numerous variants tailored to this specific tasks.
+In this section, we first introduce CE-related loss functions, followed by an overview of other loss functions proposed in the literature with the formula provided.

-\textbf{Cross-entropy (CE) loss with Softmax} Softmax is applied to generate a probability distribution over the classes.
-In most anti-spoofing tasks, the number of classes is typically limited to two: bona fide and spoofed.
+\textbf{Cross-entropy (CE) loss with Softmax} This is the most commonly used objective function for speech Deepfake detection.
+Softmax is applied to generate a probability distribution over the classes.
+In most speech Deepfake detection tasks, the number of classes is typically limited to two: bona fide and Deepfake.
 The formula of binary version of CE loss with Softmax is given as: